A Story About Finding Assisted Living — Part 4, Sally’s Decision

 Post Script

 Sally moved into Assisted Living Facility “B” within two weeks.
-Her family flew out from NY to purchase furnishings, decorate her half of the Friendship Suite she moved into, and get her settled in.
-The other half of her new room would remain vacant until a suitable roommate could be found, but she made new friends there immediately.
-Sally is thriving in her new home, and I wish her many more happy and healthy years there!
+Her family flew out from NY to purchase furnishings, decorate her half of the Friendship Suite, and get her settled in.
+The other half of her new apartment would remain vacant until a suitable roommate could be found, but she made new friends there immediately.